LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 * The `dev` branch uses a connect-on-demand method for connecting to both DASH and Omnipod 5 Pods so you may notice a slight delay in connecting, getting status and then responding to a command from Loop
     * This is normal, be patient
-* [Will I still get 203 errors?](#will-i-still-get-203-errors) - we do not know but early testing indicates reduced frequency of 203 faults for Atlas DASH Pods
+* [Will I still get 203 errors?](#will-i-still-get-203-errors) - there have always been some reports of 203 faults with DASH that ramped up significantly with the Atlas version of DASH.
+Early testing indicates reduced frequency of 203 faults for Atlas DASH Pods with the newer Bluetooth protocols.
 * If you are using an iPhone 16/17e, the connection delay is variable and can be quite severe (up to minutes to connect)
-    * Use the [Pod Keep Alive Feature](../loop-3/omnipod.md#pod-keep-alive-feature){: target="_blank" } - most people use the Silent Tune option
+    * Use the [Pod Keep Alive Feature](../loop-3/omnipod.md#pod-keep-alive-feature){: target="_blank" } - unless you have a RileyLink device, select the Silent Tune option for Atlas DASH pods with an iPhone 16/17e

 #### Updates in `next-dev` branch only

 A new BLE management protocol is under test in the `next-dev` branch.
 This branch fixes the following issues:

-* [Will I still get 203 errors?](#will-i-still-get-203-errors) - we do not know but early testing indicates reduced frequency of 203 faults for Atlas DASH Pods
+* [Will I still get 203 errors?](#will-i-still-get-203-errors) - there have always been some reports of 203 faults with DASH that ramped up significantly with the Atlas version of DASH.
+Early testing indicates reduced frequency of 203 faults for Atlas DASH Pods with the newer Bluetooth protocols.
 * If you are using an iPhone 16/17e, the connection delay has been dramatically redused using the new *eager-connect* connect-on-demand method
     * Early testing indicates the Pod Keep Alive option might not be needed, but it is available if you have difficulty with the iPhone 16/17e plus Atlas DASH combination